vikashkumar2804/News-Widget/README.md

 # News-Widgets_swift

+#News-Widget is a News Demo Widget
+This app i am using third party libraris
+1. Kingfisher for image caching https://newsapi.org API use for news dispaly

-News Widget is a simple the times of india new list for Notification Center, written in Swift 3 .
+News Widget is a simple the "times of india" news for Notification Center, written in Swift 3 .

 # How to use
 ---------------------------------------------------------------------------------------